brehaut/inc-clojure-brush/readme.md

 ## ;; Work In Progress

 This project aims to product a smarter clojure brush for [Syntax Highlighter](https://github.com/alexgorbatchev/SyntaxHighlighter) that goes further than existing efforts such as [sh-clojure](https://github.com/sattvik/sh-clojure).
-This brush attempts to be moderately aware of sexp forms in clojure and provide sensible highlighting rules for core forms, and hopefully guess sensibly for additional forms.
+This brush attempts to be moderately aware of S-Expression forms in clojure and provide sensible highlighting rules for core forms, and hopefully guess sensibly for additional forms.

 In addition to correctness, this brush attempts to be tolerant of squiffy code, and run as fast as it can.
-The brush has a hand written tokenizer that drastically outperforms the initial regexp based solution (down from 80% of total runtime in chrome and safari to between 0 and 10%).
+The brush has a hand written tokenizer that drastically outperforms the initial regexen based solution.

 <img src="http://media.brehaut.net/files/tmp/clojure-brush.png">

-**Not Ready For Real Use!**

-No error handling exists yet.
-Bugs abound.

-The code is pretty hairy in a lot of places.

-## Todo

- * Tokenizer for Constructor literals.
- * All the destructuring rules need to be supported for scopes.
- * Function annotators (for arguments).
- * Expose registering custom form annotation rules.
- * Support configuration for coloring locals.
- * Exponents in number literals, hex literals

 ## Improvements over sh-clojure